Devilman Crybaby: Plot

-Akira soon confronts Ryo, who reveals he is the fallen angel Satan.
-Satan discovered the demons living on Earth after being cast out of Heaven, and though his body and the demons were destroyed by God, their souls endured their physical destruction.
-Having reincarnated as Ryo, Satan explains that he intends to exterminate humanity for defiling the world; he made Akira a Devilman to allow him to survive in the world to come, and to thank him for being by his side when he was human.
+Betrayed, Akira soon confronts Ryo, who reveals he is the fallen angel Satan.
+Satan discovered the demons living on Earth after being cast out of Heaven.
+Though his body and the demons were destroyed by God in response to their savagery and violence, their souls endured their physical destruction from existence.
+Having reincarnated as Ryo, Satan explains that he intends to exterminate humanity to reclaim it for the demons, deeming their capabilities and simpler nature to be superior to the more complicated and weaker humans.
+He orchestrated for Amon to merge with Akira and make him a Devilman to allow him to survive in the world to come, and to thank him for being by his side when he was human.
 Akira refuses to join Satan's cause and gathers the other Devilmen to fight Satan's army, but is defeated.

-With humanity, the demons, and the Devilmen obliterated and the Earth a devastated ruin, Satan reminisces with Akira until he realizes Akira has already died.
-Having killed the only person he ever loved, Satan becomes emotionally devastated and overwhelmed with grief.
-He tearfully cradles Akira's lifeless body as an army of angels descends, who destroy and reform the Earth.
+With humanity, the demons, and the Devilmen obliterated, leaving the Earth a devastated ruin, Satan reminisces with Akira, unaware that Akira has already died.
+Realizing that he has killed the only person he ever loved, Satan becomes emotionally devastated and overwhelmed with grief.
+He tearfully cradles Akira's lifeless body as an army of angels descends upon the Earth to destroy and reform the Earth into a new world, which now has two moons.